-Four decades ago, in 1977, the first emails were used by the Department of Defense to share information between people on the same network.
+Decades ago, the first emails were used by the Department of Defense to share information between people on the same network.

 The emails of today would be unrecognizable to those early emailers.
 It’s taken 40 years of innovation, creativity, and hard work, to bring us where we are: 2.5 million emails are sent every second; we send video, apps, and even money via email; and email is a requirement for virtually any business to thrive.

-Text messaging only turns 25 this year, but it’s gone through plenty of evolutions in use, too.
+Text messaging has gone through plenty of evolutions in use, too.
 Instead of tapping out messages slowly using T9 on alphanumeric keypads, we quickly craft messages with the full keyboards of our smartphones.

 As text messaging continues to evolve, one of the biggest areas of innovation is in business texting.
 The value-driven, personalized texts of today are as different from the spammy mass marketing texts as a brick Nokia is from an iPhone 7.
 Here is how you can use business texting as part of a cutting-edge communication strategy.

 To send quick follow-ups

 Quick follow-ups are what business texting is built for.
 Think of all the times in your professional life when you need just a simple yes or no, a number, a website, or any other small piece of information:

 - A yes or no to go forward with a project or one aspect of a deal